European Stock Markets Hit Record Highs On Rate Cut Hopes - UrduPoint

 European Stock Markets Hit Record Highs On Rate Cut Hopes

-European stock markets climbed to fresh record highs Friday on growing hopes that central banks are close to cutting interest rates
+European stock markets struck fresh record highs Friday on growing hopes that central banks are close to cutting interest rate

-London, (UrduPoint / Pakistan Point News - 10th May, 2024) European stock markets climbed to fresh record highs Friday on growing hopes that central banks are close to cutting interest rates.
+London, (UrduPoint / Pakistan Point News - 10th May, 2024) European stock markets struck fresh record highs Friday on growing hopes that central banks are close to cutting interest rates.

+Wall Street stocks also climbed to sit near their record levels, while oil prices edged up as investors tracked developments in the Middle East.

 London, Paris, Frankfurt and Amsterdam all hit new heights, with global equities benefitting also from strong first-quarter earnings.